 Below is a chart showing where the visible spectrum of light falls within the entire electromagnetic spectrum.
 The spectrum ranges from harmful gamma rays to harmless AM radio waves.

-Considering the above spectrum, I first asked myself why there are only seven colors designated within this 300 nm range of visible light.
+I first asked myself why there are only seven colors designated within this 300 nm range of visible light when considering the above spectrum.
 Also, if the electromagnetic spectrum is continuous, where do each of the colors begin and end?
 In other words, how can there be such definite boundaries between the colors if the spectrum is continuous?
 I started suspecting that the ROYGBIV that we were all taught as represented by the spectrum below was an artificial construct that did not accurately represent reality.

 As you can see, the question of how many colors there are is not an easy question to answer.
 I was in despair until I ran into Zeno, who brought clarity to this problem but also increased the mystery.
 I will pick this problem up again at the end, but first I want to set the table by discussing Zeno’s paradoxes of plurality.